Traditional & Contemporary Approaches

 YHVH Visualization on Deuteronomy 6:5

-The following visualization that reveals the Godliness of each person was learned in person from Tzeitl Locher of Ameland, The Netherlands:
+The following visualization that reveals the Godliness of each person, is a form of prayer, of Jewish meditation, that was learned in person from Tzeitl Locher of Ameland, The Netherlands:

 Introduction to Tefillin and How to Put Them On